Kohl's Market Value Is $3 Billion Less Than Cost Of Treasury Stock

 Capital allocation strategy needs to be reviewed.

 The retail industry is tough.
-Therefore debt levels should be modest relative to equity.
+Therefore, debt levels should be modest relative to equity.
 The debt-to-equity ratio has increased at Kohl's.

 KSS Debt to Equity Ratio (Quarterly) data by YCharts